wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-wazuh-manager.rst

          EOF

-Install and set up Wazuh Manager
+Install and set up Wazuh server
 --------------------------------

-Install the Wazuh Manager software and confirm it is running
+Install the Wazuh manager software and confirm it is running

   .. code-block:: console